carlalbc/URPP_tutorials/Linux_command_line_II/PartII_Aliases_installation_and_parallel.md

 [alias] yourfile | [another alias] > newfile    #you use more than one alias at once with pipes "|"
 ```

-### Exercise 2.
+### :beginner: Exercise 2.
 Change a comma-separated file to a tab-separated file by using your new alisases

 -  **NOTE:** You can save Github files (of moderate size) by doing **right click** with your mouse on the displayed raw data and then using **Save as**.
 The following link [iris.csv](https://raw.githubusercontent.com/carlalbc/URPP_tutorials/master/Linux_command_line_II/iris.csv) redirects you to the raw data file.
 -  **Save** the previous file in your **current** folder (you can check by using **pwd**, by *default* you should be in the **home** folder).